 - If your budget is stretched and you still can’t pay much more than the minimum monthly payments, talk to a Licensed Insolvency Trustee about your options for debt consolidation and reduction.
 A Consumer Proposal can be a great option!

 What would your life look like debt-free?
 Book your free debt consultation with a knowledgeable debt expert and find out.
-Sands & Associates has been helping people in BC get a financial fresh start since 1990 and we have 16 local offices to serve you.
+Sands & Associates has been helping people get a financial fresh start since 1990 and we have local offices throughout BC to serve you.